Documentary film: Compilation films

 Compilation films were pioneered in 1927 by Esfir Schub with The Fall of the Romanov Dynasty.
 More recent examples include Point of Order!
 (1964), directed by Emile de Antonio about the McCarthy hearings.
 Similarly, The Last Cigarette combines the testimony of various tobacco company executives before the U.S. Congress with archival propaganda extolling the virtues of smoking.

-Poetic documentaries, which first appeared in the 1920s, were a sort of reaction against both the content and the rapidly crystallizing grammar of the early fiction film.
-The poetic mode moved away from continuity editing and instead organized images of the material world by means of associations and patterns, both in terms of time and space.
-Well-rounded characters – "lifelike people" – were absent; instead, people appeared in these films as entities, just like any other, that are found in the material world.
+Poetic documentaries, which first appeared in the 1920s, were a reaction against both the content and the rapidly crystallizing grammar of early fiction film.
+The poetic mode moved away from continuity editing and instead organized images of the material world through associations and patterns in terms of time and space.
+Well-rounded characters – "lifelike people" – were absent; instead, people appeared in these films as entities, like any other, found in the material world.
 The films were fragmentary, impressionistic, lyrical.
 Their disruption of the coherence of time and space – a coherence favored by the fiction films of the day – can also be seen as an element of the modernist counter-model of cinematic narrative.
 The "real world" – Nichols calls it the "historical world" – was broken up into fragments and aesthetically reconstituted using film form.
 Examples of this style include Joris Ivens' Rain (1928), which records a passing summer shower over Amsterdam; László Moholy-Nagy's Play of Light: Black, White, Grey (1930), in which he films one of his own kinetic sculptures, emphasizing not the sculpture itself but the play of light around it; Oskar Fischinger's abstract animated films; Francis Thompson's N.Y., N.Y.
 (1957), a city symphony film; and Chris Marker's Sans Soleil (1982).

-Expository documentaries speak directly to the viewer, often in the form of an authoritative commentary employing voiceover or titles, proposing a strong argument and point of view.
-These films are rhetorical, and try to persuade the viewer.
-(They may use a rich and sonorous male voice.)
+Expository documentaries speak directly to the viewer, often through an authoritative commentary employing voiceover or titles, proposing a strong argument and point of view.
+These films are rhetorical and try to persuade the viewer.
+They may use a rich and sonorous male voice.
 The (voice-of-God) commentary often sounds "objective" and omniscient.
 Images are often not paramount; they exist to advance the argument.
 The rhetoric insistently presses upon us to read the images in a certain fashion.
 Historical documentaries in this mode deliver an unproblematic and "objective" account and interpretation of past events.

 Examples: TV shows and films like Biography, America's Most Wanted, many science and nature documentaries, Ken Burns' The Civil War (1990), Robert Hughes' The Shock of the New (1980), John Berger's Ways of Seeing (1972), Frank Capra's wartime Why We Fight series, and Pare Lorentz's The Plow That Broke the Plains (1936).